The Fight for Tréon: Prologue

 Pelara gave him her sweetest smile.
 “Such a kind offer!
 Regrettably, I’ll have to pass—my schedule is simply bursting today.
 For instance, it’ll be raining later, and I need to sit and watch the dirt turn to mud.”
 She made a pained expression and shrugged.

-Pelara dramatically feigned shock, which caused Volir to smirk—only for an instant, and then his stoic expression had returned.
+Pelara dramatically feigned shock, prompting Volir to smirk—only for an instant, and then his stoic expression had returned.

 Tariel opened his mouth to reply but stopped himself, sighing wearily as he absently straightened his silken gray tunic.
-Must every meeting we have be exactly the same?
+She’d made her choice long ago.

 For over a century, he’d suffered a different version of this argument every ten years.
-For what was, in hindsight, a foolishly long time, he’d believed that he could bring his sister around to his worldview—what he had always known to be true: With the gifts they’d been given, Tréon’s potential was unfathomable.
+For what was, in hindsight, a foolishly long time, he’d believed that he could bring his sister around to his worldview—what he had always known to be true: With the gifts they’d been given, Tréon’s potential was unfathomable, and it was their duty to make sure it was realized.
+Whether out of some misplaced familial loyalty or the desire to win the debate, he’d tried many, many times to sway her.
+But no more.
+Pelara, despite all her gifts, lacked vision, and Tariel was finished trying to help her see.

 “Neither?”
 Tariel said incredulously.
 “What exactly do you mean by that?
 And feel free to use more than one word.”

-“I mean that I have no interest in your petty rivalry, and neither I nor my people will join you.
-You continue building your grand cities, and you, Pelara, continue growing your jungles.
-So long as you leave my mountains alone, I wish you both the best of luck.”
+“I mean that I have no interest in your petty rivalry, and neither I nor my people will be joining you.”

 Tariel eyed his brother with a muted disappointment.
-His attitude was nothing new, although it was the most Tariel had heard him speak in decades.
+His stubbornness was nothing new, although it was the most he had heard him speak in decades.
 But he’d hoped that, eventually, Volir would tire of reclusivity—or at least, decide that his people deserved some semblance of developed society.
 He held no ill will toward his brother, and in a way he respected his convictions.
-At times, he could even appreciate his stoicism.
 But ultimately, all that mattered was Tréon’s future.
+Clearly, it would be up to him and him alone to secure it.

 “I’m sorry to hear that,” Tariel finally said—and he truly was.
 But it took him only a moment to accept it and steel himself for the things he’d soon have to do.
 “Well, I can see that you’ve both made your decisions, just as I’ve made mine.”